DFID blog: What does education mean to girls in Ghana?

 “Out of seven children, I am the only one who went to school.
 I look and think differently from my siblings.
 I am able to make informed decisions and can never be cheated by any one.
 I am loved, respected and treated like a heroine in my family and my community.
 I couldn’t have done any better without education.
 Education for me is the key to eradicating poverty.”

-Since 1995, Camfed has supported 14,500 young women like Adisah to complete secondary school by providing scholarships.
-We all know that education can determine a woman’s ability to influence her own life – promoting economic independence and healthy behavior as well as delaying the time she decides to marry (see the 2012 World Development Report of Gender Equality and Development).
+Since 1995, CAMFED has supported 14,500 young women like Adisah to complete secondary school by providing scholarships.
+We all know that education can determine a woman’s ability to influence her own life – promoting economic independence and healthy behaviour as well as delaying the time she decides to marry (see the 2012 World Development Report of Gender Equality and Development).

 Last week – the International Day of the Girl’s message of “my life, my right, end child marriage” brought this home.
 DFID Ghana’s Girls PASS programme also aims to ensure that each young woman can influence her own life.
 Girls PASS will do this by supporting 70,000 secondary school girls in the Northern Region of Ghana to receive the same scholarship opportunities as Adisah.

 The Northern Region is one of the most deprived areas in Ghana.
 To give you a sense of the enormity of the development challenges – around 50% of the population live below the poverty line or to put it another way, over the past decade, while the number of poor has declined by 2.5 million in the south, it grew by 0.9 million in the 3 northern regions.